chopley/spark_social_network_analysis/README.md

 # Analysing social network data using Apache Spark and Graphframes

-Example of spark social network analysis using Spark
+Example of spark social network analysis using Spark.
+This was run on a MacBook Pro with 16GB RAM.

 ##Install Neo4J
 https://neo4j.com/download/community-edition/